Why Honeywell can’t claim ‘the world’s most powerful quantum computer’

 IBM continued:

 The metric determines the performance of a quantum computer for any underlying qubit type, accounting for gate and measurement errors, device cross talk, as well as device connectivity and circuit compiler efficiency.
 This result confirms quantum volume is the best hard agnostic benchmark to measure progress of quantum computers.
 The higher the quantum volume, the more of the quantum computational space can potentially be used for solving challenging problems on real near-term hardware.
-IBM has reached a quantum volume of 32 on a 28-qubit superconducting system, which was announced in January of this year — and the company expects to continue to double Quantum Volume every year.
+IBM has reached a quantum volume of 32 on a 28-qubit superconducting system, which was announced in January of this year — and the company expects to continue to double quantum volume every year.
 The scaling and doubling of quantum volume each year we refer to as Gambetta’s Law.
 Honeywell’s paper shows exciting new progress in programmable trapped-ion quantum systems.

 We reached out to a handful of quantum computing companies about quantum volume.
 The response was a collective shrug.
 D-Wave said quantum volume doesn’t fully capture the nuances of different approaches to quantum computing and applications.
 IonQ pointed to the fact that quantum volume doesn’t take use cases into account.
 And Rigetti said it doesn’t have a strong stance on quantum volume because it only cares about quantum advantage, the inflection point when quantum computers begin to solve real, useful problems.
 Of course, the holy grail is quantum supremacy, when a quantum computer can solve a problem that classical computers practically cannot.